Wriar/QuakeFocus-Pro/README.md

 > This project is not yet completed, this text will be removed once the finished product has been uploaded.

+## About:
+This application is written in a BASIC language so others can read and develop off this framework.
+It is easily converted to ``C#`` projects and is developed under the ``.NET`` environment for Windows PCs.
+It can send and receive webhooks and is very customizable and appealing.

+User configuration files can be edited in a text editor or editing within the application setting pane itself.

 ## Project Roadmap:

 | Feature | Date Created | Date Completed |